tsani/jerrington.me/posts/2025-07-31-depty-impl-part-2.md

 There are two things that remain a bit unpleasant about this implementation.
 In the last case of `check`, we need to check that `vA` equals `vA'`, and we do so by quoting both and comparing as terms.
 It's a bit wasteful to _fully_ quote both values if it turns out they aren't equal though.
+When they _are_ equal, we still end up performing three traversals: once for each quote, and once more for `tm_eq`.

 We can do better by implementing an equality procedure directly on values.
 Essentially, the procedure does the job of quoting (and hence eta-expanding) both values as long as they match,